-With the 4th of July just around the corner, we thought it’d be a good time to dust off a few DIY tips to help get your flags flying!
+With Veterans Day this weekend, we thought it’d be a good time to dust off a few DIY tips to help you get your flags up and flying high.

 Handle with care.
 Always handle the flag carefully.
 It should not touch the ground, become worn or soiled.
 Flags should also be folded with the same care and respect.

 Union Up.
 When flying the American flag, it should be displayed with the blue union up, except as a distress signal in times of dire emergency.
 So, if you fly your flag from a staff, make sure the union is stationed at the staff’s peak, and if the flag is displayed on a flat surface outside or inside the home, the union should be uppermost and to the flag’s own right; that is, to the observer’s left.

 Another important etiquette: never use the flag as a wrapping or any other sort of decoration.
 That’s what red, white and blue bunting is for.

 Raise briskly.
 When hoisting the flag, raise it briskly.
 Lower it ceremoniously to a recipient’s waiting hands and arms, taking care that no part of it touches the ground or any nearby objects along the way.
 Then fold the flag neatly and carefully for storage.

 Lights on.
 When flying the American flag at night, make sure there is a light on it at all times.
 Pick a spot that’s illuminated by a porch or street light, or consider installing sensor lights that automatically come on in the evening.